 Coronavirus: What they said

-The spread of coronavirus has brought sport to a standstill across the UK and most of the world.
+The coronavirus pandemic has brought sport to a standstill across the UK and most of the world.

-Here, the PA news agency looks at what sport stars have been saying in reaction.
+Here, the PA news agency looks at what the sporting community have been saying in reaction on March 18.

-“You could see looking at the players that their minds were elsewhere thinking about people back home.
-Now that we can go and look after families and be with loved ones that’s put a lot of guys at ease.” – England cricket captain Joe Root after the tour to Sri Lanka was postponed.
+“There is more to life than football.
+I do not feel comfortable and don’t want to play football in this situation.
+Everyone should be home with their families and loved ones in this critical time.
+Season should be cancelled as the world is facing such turbulent times.” – Former Chelsea midfielder John Obi Mikel on having his Trabzonspor contract terminated by mutual consent, with some matches in Turkey still going ahead despite the pandemic.

-“Of course, we don’t want to play in front of an empty stadium and we don’t want games or competitions suspended, but if doing so helps one individual stay healthy – just one – we do it no questions asked.
-If it’s a choice between football and the good of the wider society, it’s no contest.
-Really, it isn’t.” – Liverpool manager Jurgen Klopp following the suspension of the Premier League.
+“I’m expecting the Olympics to be postponed and I think that would be the best-case scenario for me at the moment.
+A cancellation would be devastating after all the hard work I’ve put in to get to this point.” – Team GB Olympic gymnastics hopeful Becky Downie on the prospects for Tokyo 2020.

 Advertising